Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

-You must continue to file weekly.
+You must continue to file weekly on your ReEmployME account or by telephone.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (forms to help you do so will be mailed to you, and you will have to send these in every few weeks).
+You must actively seek employment, while keeping a record of your work search activities.
 To be actively seeking employment, you must make employer contacts in person, by mail, or online.
 Telephone contacts will not be considered seeking employment, unless the employer has specifically asked for this type of communication.
 Your work search efforts may have to be increased after 12 weeks of receiving benefits.
+You must register and remain active with Maine JobLink.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?

 You must appeal within 15 calendar days from the date the decision was mailed to you.
-Your appeal may be submitted online at https://reemployme.maine.gov/accessme/faces/login/login.xhtml, in person, by mail, by telephone, or by fax.
+Your appeal may be submitted online on your ReEmployME account, in person, by mail, by telephone, or by fax.
 Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.

 For more information on Maine's unemployment insurance laws: